Flying With A Newborn Baby Tips

 Can I use a car seat on a plane?

-- If your little one flies as lap baby, on a non USA/Canadian airline, then you will be given a lap belt to secure to them to your seatbelt.
-Otherwise you have the option to use a car seat on most but not all airlines.
+- Yes, in most cases.
+You have the option to use an airline approved car seat on most but not all airlines.
 USA and Canadian based airlines allow airline and FAA approved car seats at any age.
 Find out more about child restraint devices and car seats regulations here.
 The FAA car seat rules are here for US readers and for UK readers the CAA are here.
+If your little one flies as lap baby, on a non USA/Canadian airline, then you will be given a lap belt to secure to them to your seatbelt if you haven’t purchased a seat to use your car seat.

 How to Travel with a Newborn on a Plane